HOME > TIGERS > SELLING VICTORIES

 Scratching his head over this seeming duplication, Shores wrote: "There was subsequently much rumour about AVG pilots 'buying' RAF claims due to their system of payment by the Chinese authorities for aircraft confirmed shot down.
 Had both Allied formations attacked [Moulmein], or had the Americans 'acquired' this attack from the RAF?
 Certainly, Japanese records note only the one strafe, and identify the attackers as Hurricanes.
 Or had Carey's formation struck the main airfield and the AVG the satellite strip at Mudon?
 Much here remains unanswered."

 I immediately called Mr. Shores, who said I should talk to Hedley Everard in Canada, Vic Bargh in New Zealand, and a British pilot now living in Australia.
 I wrote all three.
 The man in Australia replied that he had no personal knowlege of this question, though he'd heard the rumors.
 Vic Bargh said I could telephone him on this and other matters; you can read what he said by going to the transcript of that interview.
-Suffice it to say that Vic didn't claim to have been involved in a cash transaction--and on the day when he recalled "giving" victories to the AVG, the British record shows that the Buffalo pilots did in fact receive credit for shooting down the Japanese planes.
+Suffice it to say that Vic didn't claim that he was involved in a cash transaction--and on the day when he recalled "giving" victories to the AVG, the British record shows that the Buffalo pilots did in fact receive credit for shooting down the Japanese planes.

 Hedley Everard's tale